alvinoalvin/interview_scheduler/README.md

 The site predominantly uses the technologies, React, to allow for quick and snappy execution while allowing for highly readable code!

+Before you start you'll need to also download the [api](https://github.com/alvinoalvin/scheduler-api)

 ## Dependencies

 - @testing-library/react-hooks